wmde/wikibase-release-pipeline/Docker/test/selenium/README.md

   - [x] Sitelink created
   - [x] Item delete
   - [ ] TODO ...
-- [ ] Create an item on repo and verify that client can use it using Lua (Scribunto)
+- [x] Create an item on repo and verify that client can use it using Lua (Scribunto)

-- [ ] Create an item on repo and verify Lua cpu time is not exceeding some threshold (Scribunto)
+## Scribunto
+- [x] Verify Lua module can be executed
+- [x] Verify Lua module can be executed within time-limit

 ## Wikibase Federated properties (using wikidata.org as source wiki)
 - [X] Create an item on Wikibase and add a statement using a federated property